Abinger Hammer

-Abinger Hammer is a village in the Vale of Holmesdale, located on the A25 in Surrey, England.
-The village is located within the Surrey Hills AONB, approximately midway between the market towns of Dorking and Guildford.
+Abinger Hammer is a village in the Mole Valley district of Surrey, England.
+It lies in the Vale of Holmesdale in the Surrey Hills National Landscape and is located on the A25 about 6 mi east of Guildford and 4+1/2 mi west of Dorking.
 The village is named after its water-powered iron forge.

 Geography

 Abinger Hammer lies within the parish of Abinger which includes Abinger Common and Sutton Abinger.
 Other neighbouring villages are Wotton and Gomshall.

 The River Tillingbourne flows through the village.

 History

 The river Tillingbourne was enchannelled in the 16th century, creating a hammer pond, provided water power for Abinger Hammer Mill which worked Sussex-sourced iron.
 The pond has since been adapted for the cultivation of watercress.

 Abinger hammer mill was in operation during the second half of the 16th century.
 The reputed manufacture of guns for use against the Spanish Armada has no basis in fact; the mill being incapable of casting iron.
 The waters of the Tillingbourne powered the water wheel which drove the heavy 400 kg, hammer of the forge.
 The forge closed in 1787 despite attempts to save or convert it.
 A contemporary forge, Finch Foundry, survives in Devon.

 The clock which overhangs the main road portrays the figure of "Jack the Blacksmith", who strikes the hour with his hammer.
 The clock bears the motto "By me you know how fast to go".
 The clock was given in memory of the first Lord Farrer of Abinger Hall who died in 1899.
 The clock represents the iron industry and the role played by the county of Surrey in the industrial past.